AnukritiSinghh/Delivery_Bot/README.md

 ```
 colcon build --packages-select hamburger_cartographer
 ```
-this sample map is create from purely the autonomous driving although incomplete, this map is created automatically of course, one could manually controll the turtle bot to move it around and record a more accurate downside, a robot might be forever stuck in a room future development
+This map is created automatically.
+One could manually control the turtle bot to move it around and record a more accurate map.
+Downside, a robot might be forever stuck in a room Future development:

-if for some reason RVIS doesnt accept the recorded map enter the following
+If for some reason RVIS doesnt accept the recorded map enter the following
 ```
 ros2 launch turtlebot3_navigation2 \
 navigation2.launch.py \